9 Best Nespresso Compatible Capsules (Great-Tasting Pods to Try)

 It’s a somewhat subjective rating that considers several factors, including roast level, body, bitterness, and concentration.
 One thing it does not take into account is caffeine content, so more intense does not equal to more caffeinated.

 - The highest intensity coffees will have a dark, heavy body, and high concentration.
-Their flavor will skew more bitter than sweet.
+Their flavour will skew more bitter than sweet.

 - The lowest intensity coffees will be the opposite.
-They have lighter roasts with a mild body and sweeter flavor.
+They have lighter roasts with a mild body and sweeter flavour.

 In some ways, the intensity scale is even more useful than the roast scale because it gives you a better overall picture of how you will experience the espresso.